stevvvns/koa-wsapi/README.md

 # koa-wsapi

 ## What?
-A system for publishing type-safe APIs over a websocket using [Koa](https://github.com/gcanti/io-ts) and [io-ts](https://github.com/gcanti/io-ts).
+A system for publishing type-safe RPC and pub-sub over a websocket using [Koa](https://github.com/gcanti/io-ts) and [io-ts](https://github.com/gcanti/io-ts).

 ## Why?
-You want a simple way to do RPC type stuff in your JS app and would like declarative checking of client parameters to simplify validation.
+You want a websocket API and would like declarative checking of client parameters to simplify validation.

 ## How?
 Check the [example app](./example).